AlejandroGorgues/AlejandroGorgues/README.md

 I'm **Alejandro Gorgues**

-- 🔭 Currently working as a Data Scientist at Vexiza where I put all my knowledge not also in the Machine Learning, but also in the Big Data field.
+- 🔭 Currently working as a Data Scientist at Vexiza where I put all my knowledge not also in the Machine Learning, Big Data and Software Developing
-- 🌱 Currently learning a lot on
+- 🌱 Currently learning:
-     - How to make a blog using Zola
+     - How to make a blog with Astro
-     - Working my knowledge about Data Science
+     - Improving knowledge in Data Science, Geospatial and Software Development fields
-     - Being more active in GitHub (not only by uploading projects, but also trying to be more active in the community)
+     - Building projects
      - Much more things that I will be posting

 ---